julianodamasiosbp/notes/javascript.md

 #### Functions
 ---

-	Block of code that is named;
+	A fucntion is a block of organized, reusable code that is used to perform a single, related action;

 	function showMessage() {
 		console.log('in a function');